Immodal/sudoku/README.md

 # Sudoku

-This is the repo for my P5JS app that solves Sudoku puzzles using a variety of algorithms and an emphasis on using the functional programming style(weaving in more as I learn).
-Check it out in the link at the top of the page!
+This is the repo for my P5JS app that solves Sudoku puzzles using a variety of algorithms and an emphasis on using the functional programming style (weaving in more as I learn).
+Check it out in the link in the About section of this page!

 # Blog